baylisscg/nodejs-commons/README.md

 * execute 'curl -X GET "http://localhost:8080/throwuncaught"' from another shell (it should signal an uncaught exception, wait 3s, commit suicide, and another process re-spawned immediately);
 * execute 'ps -ef | grep test', it should show two, and only two, processes.

+# License

+Apache License, Version 2.0, see the LICENSE file